schuyler4/USB_Curve_Tracer/readme.md

 <h2> USB Curve Tracer </h2>
 This is my attempt at making a curve tracer.
 Instead of implementing a display, data is piped to a PC where it is plotted using Python.
+It also controlled using a command line interface on the PC.

 ![Device Picture](./device_picture.JPG)